 Emotional abuse may be difficult to recognise, as the signs are usually behavioural rather than physical.
 The manifestations of emotional abuse might also indicate the presence of other kinds of abuse.
 The indicators of emotional abuse are often also associated with other forms of abuse.
 The following may be indicators of emotional abuse:

+The following may be indicators of emotional abus
-- Developmental delay - Abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or not attachment. - Indiscriminate attachment or failure to attach

-- Aggressive behaviour towards others

-- Scapegoated within the family

-- Frozen watchfulness, particularly in pre-school children

-- Low self-esteem and lack of confidence

-- Withdrawn or seen as a "loner" difficulty relating to others
+- Developmental delay - Abnormal attachment between a child and parent/carer e.g. anxious, indiscriminate or not attachment - Indiscriminate attachment or failure to attach - Aggressive behaviour towards others - Scapegoated within the family - Frozen watchfulness, particularly in pre-school children - Low self-esteem and lack of confidence - Withdrawn or seen as a "loner" difficulty relating to others